ssnepenthe/recaptcha-for-wp/README.md

 ## Considerations
 If you have any browser extensions installed for privacy (such as [Privacy Badger](https://www.eff.org/privacybadger)) you may need to whitelist your domain.

 If you enter either of your API keys incorrectly, it is possible to get locked out of your site.
-You should be able to set the corresponding constant to work around this.
+You should be able to work around this by setting the corresponding constant.